Billy Waugh: Education

 In 1985, Waugh was again requested by the CIA for clandestine work.
 Before he took the offer, he decided to further his education, earning bachelor's degrees in Business and Police Science from Wayland Baptist University in 1987.
 He also earned a master's degree in Interdisciplinary Studies with a specialization in criminal justice administration (MSCJA) in 1988 from Texas State University (formerly Southwest Texas State), in San Marcos, Texas.

+Death

+Waugh died on April 4, 2023, at the age of 93.
+A memorial service was held at U.S. Special Operations Command headquarters at MacDill Air Force Base, Florida, presided over by the Commander of USSOCOM, General Bryan Fenton.

+Waugh was cremated.
+A portion of his ashes were returned to his birthplace of Bastrop, Texas, while in accordance with his wishes, the remainder was scattered by a HALO jump team in a parachute jump over Raeford Drop Zone in Raeford, North Carolina.